-Note that the registrationAuthority values shown in the table are the values which will appear in metadata published by the UK federation.
-This will usually be the same as the value chosen by a registrar to refer to itself, but may be different in exceptional circumstances.
+Note that the registrationAuthority values used will usually be the same as the value chosen by a registrar to refer to itself, but may be different in exceptional circumstances.
 For example:

-- Some registrars have not yet chosen a registrationAuthority value by which to identify themselves in metadata; in this case, the table will include a provisional value selected by the UK federation. - If a registrar makes an abrupt change to its selected registrationAuthority value, the UK federation may choose to map this to the old value temporarily in order to provide adequate notice to UK federation metadata consumers.
+- Some registrars have not yet chosen a registrationAuthority value by which to identify themselves in metadata; in this case, a provisional value may be selected by the UK federation. - If a registrar makes an abrupt change to its selected registrationAuthority value, the UK federation may choose to map this to the old value temporarily in order to provide adequate notice to UK federation metadata consumers.